rubygarage/rubygarage.github.com/slides/graphql.markdown

 - A server spec - creates a uniform API across your entire application without being limited by a specific language, framework or database

+- A GraphQL server exposes single endpoint and responds to queries

 ---

 # Advantages of GraphQL